datacenter/cilium-dc-design/docs/aci/examples/advanced.md

 * Select wich nodes are part of the `egressGroups` with a `nodeSelector`
 * Specify which `egressIP` a node has to use.
 Note: The `egressIP` needs to be pre-configured on the node.
 Commonly as a secondary IP on the interface.
 This should be done prior to deploying the policy.
 * Select which pods the `IsovalentEgressGatewayPolicy` should apply to by using a `podSelector`
+* If using BGP advertisement add the `advertise: bgp` label

 For example the configuration below will NAT all traffic (`destinationCIDRs`) initiated from pods in the `egress-1` namespace (`io.kubernetes.pod.namespace`) using two nodes (`kubernetes.io/hostname`) and two IPs (`egressIP: 192.168.2.83 and 192.168.2.84`)